-Other Assumptions: See June 30, 2017 funding valuation report and Appendix A for the service year for females, weighted 20% male and 80% female.
+Other Assumptions: See June 30, 2018 funding valuation report and Appendix A for the service four years.
+For Beneficiaries, no setback for males and set forward one year for females, weighted 20% male and 80% female.

 Post-Retirement Mortality Rates: Headcount-Weighted RP-2014 Healthy Annuitant Mortality Table